AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ## Samples

-You can find a lot of samples of Waterfall charts in [AnyChart Tag Cloud (Word Cloud) Charts Gallery](https://www.anychart.com/products/anychart/gallery/Tag_Cloud/)
+You can find a lot of samples of Tag Cloud charts in [AnyChart Tag Cloud (Word Cloud) Charts Gallery](https://www.anychart.com/products/anychart/gallery/Tag_Cloud/)